arpitjindal97/raspbian-recipes/README.md

 # Tips

+## Blocking Ads

+If the script which you are using ahs dnsmasq section, there you will `server` property.
+This property is set to [Adguard DNS](https://adguard.com/en/adguard-dns/overview.html) server i.e. `176.103.130.130`.
+So, by default your content will come out as Ads free.
+You can change to any other DNS server also according to you needs.

 ## Enable SSH

 When you have written the Image file on to the SD Card.
 Mount the `boot` partition and create a file named `ssh`.